 Osteopenia falls somewhere between normal and osteoporosis.
 It’s defined as 10% to 25% below the bone mass of the average 30-year-old, or a T- score between -1.0 and -2.5.

-Why thinning bones may not be a dire diagnosis
+Why osteopenia treatment may mean it’s not a dire diagnosis

 A T-score that lands a post-menopausal woman in osteopenia territory isn’t, on its own, a predictor of developing osteoporosis.
 For one thing, as Kagan points out, everyone’s bone density is different and your T-score, even if it’s below that young adult mean, might be peak bone density for you.